Updated for 2024

-If you send cold emails or are planning to in the future, it’s time to set up a new email address on a new domain.
+If you send cold emails or are planning to in the future, it’s time to set up a new cold email address on a new domain.
 If you’re curious about deliverability, check out this post we wrote on the subject.

 When you decide to ramp up your volume of cold emails, having an alternative email address and domain is a hedge to help protect the reputation of your primary domain.